What are the differences between family companions and show dogs?

 Total couch potato!
 Very laid-back and lazy.
 Great for the older couple or quiet, reserved family.

 Occasionally, there is a very active Saint that acts more like a Labrador Retriever.
-These Saints are great for the very active family that enjoys hiking, cross country skiing, etc. These dogs are more challenging to live with due to the fact that they act like a Lab, but are St Bernard size.
+These Saints are great for the very active family that enjoys hiking, cross country skiing, etc. These dogs can be more challenging to live with due to the fact that they act like a Lab, but are Saint Bernard size.

 What does the quoted purchase price include?